Ask the Dust (film)

 Ask the Dust is a 2006 romantic drama film based on the 1939 book Ask the Dust by John Fante.
-The film was written and directed by Robert Towne which also marked his final film.
+The film was written and directed by Robert Towne, and was his final film.
 Tom Cruise (with Paula Wagner and Cruise/Wagner Productions) served as one of the film's producers.
 The film was released on a limited basis on March 17, 2006, and was entered into the 28th Moscow International Film Festival.
 It was filmed almost entirely in South Africa with the use of stages to portray Los Angeles.

 Plot

 The story is set during the Great Depression, specifically around the time of the 1933 Long Beach earthquake.

 Camilla (Salma Hayek) is a fiery, beautiful Mexican café waitress who aspires to make something of herself and give her and her future children a place and chance in the world.
 Arturo (Colin Farrell) is a struggling writer who comes to Bunker Hill, Los Angeles to start his writing career.
 Though he falls in love with Camilla, he does not marry her.
 Later, Camilla is infected by tuberculosis and leaves Arturo without informing him.
 When Arturo finds her, she is about to die, and he promises to marry her, but Camilla dies, and Arturo writes a novel dedicated to Camilla.
 Arturo writes a dedication in one of his books to her and throws it into the sand.